wso2/docs-is/en/docs/guides/identity-lifecycles/configure-recaptcha-for-self-registration.md

     enable = true
     ```

+3. Save the configuration changes and restart the server.

-3. To configure sending a confirmation email for
+4. To configure sending a confirmation email for
     self-registration, enable the email sending configurations
     of the WSO2 Identity Server as explained
     [here](../../../deploy/configure-email-sending).

-4. Set up reCaptcha with the WSO2 Identity Server.
+5. Set up reCaptcha with the WSO2 Identity Server.
 For instructions on
     how to do this and more information about reCaptcha, see the [section](#configure-self-registration-with-recaptcha-for-a-specific-tenant) above.
-5. Start the WSO2 Identity Server and log in to the user portal
+6. Start the WSO2 Identity Server and log in to the user portal
     using the following link: `<https://localhost:9443/user-portal>`

     !!! tip
         If you have changed the port offset or modified the hostname, change the port or
         hostname accordingly.

-6. Click **Create Account**.
+7. Click **Create Account**.
     ![register-now-link](../../../assets/img/guides/register-now-option.png)
-7. Enter the account creation details and note that a reCaptcha is available.
+8. Enter the account creation details and note that a reCaptcha is available.
     ![account-creation-details](../../../assets/img/guides/account-creation-details.png)